MVP Southgate

 On Dec.
 3, 2021, after two days of public, industry and agency comments spread over a two-day long hearing, six of the seven members of the Virginia Air Pollution Control Board voted to deny the air pollution permit for the Lambert Compressor Station.
 The board focused on environmental justice concerns and the cumulative air quality impacts from the existing compressor stations, including the toxicity of particulate matter that would be emitted from the facility.
 If the permit had been granted, nearby communities would be subjected to additional air emissions of carbon monoxide, particulate matter 2.5, and formaldehyde — substances known to contribute to respiratory problems, heart disease and cancer.

 Despite the overwhelming evidence and opposition against Southgate, in June 2020 the Federal Energy Regulatory Commission granted the project a conditional Certificate of Public Convenience and Necessity.
 The certificate allows developers to begin condemning private property along the route through eminent domain but will not allow construction to proceed unless the MVP mainline receives all of its permits.
 In June of 2023, the project’s certificate from the FERC expired.
-MVP Southgate is currently seeking a three-year extension to its certificate.
+MVP then sought an additional three-year extension to their certificate, which was granted on December 19, 2023.

 “FERC’s conclusion that approval of MVP Southgate would result in ‘less-than-significant’ adverse environmental impacts flies in the face of the reality of Mountain Valley’s performance to date,” said Katie Whitehead of Pittsylvania County, Va., who lives in the path of Southgate.